mikejohnson51/NWM/README.md

 for defining an area of interest, and currently offers access to the `channel`, `land`, and `forcing` output from the `short` and `medium` range configurations. <br>

-Point data (channel) are output as "long" data.frames with COMIDS, DateTime (UTC), and the requested value.
+Point data (channel) are output as "long" data.frames with COMIDS, DateTime (UTC), and the requested value. <br>
-Gridded data is returned as a raster stack. <br>
+Gridded data (land and forcing) are returned as a raster stack. <br>

-All downloads are parralelized using the `doParallel` and `foreach` packages to offer fast and efficient downloads.
+All downloads are parralelized using the `doParallel` and `foreach` packages to offer fast and efficient access.
 <br>

 More info about the National Water Model can be found [here](http://water.noaa.gov/about/nwm).

-Documentation will be upcoming ...
+Documentation is upcoming ...

 ### Installation: